isomerpages/cris-scri/_academic-research-organization/HEOR/Health Outcomes.md

 *   Support production of high quality systematic reviews for the Cochrane Collaboration

 SCRI's HEOR team supports the practice of evidence-based medicine by developing and teaching review methodologies.
-Our staff have both clinical and research methodology training to ensure the successful conduct of high quality and clinically relevant systematic reviews and evidence syntheses.
-Through conducting tailor-made and interactive training workshops, we actively contribute our expertise to help clinical researchers in evidence synthesis.
+Our staff are well-versed in both clinical and research methodology to ensure the successful conduct of high quality and clinically relevant systematic reviews and evidence syntheses.
+Through the conduct of tailor-made and interactive training workshops, we actively contribute our expertise to help clinical researchers in evidence synthesis.
 In recent years, we have shifted our focus from traditional interventional studies to meet the emerging demand for evidence synthesis in health economic evaluation and diagnostic test accuracy projects.
 We are also expanding our training and education activities to cover these new emerging interests.
-Through these endeavours, we hope to encourage more local researchers in contributing to filling in knowledge gaps by taking on impactful systematic reviews.
+Through these endeavours, we hope to encourage more local researchers to contribute by filling in knowledge gaps when taking on impactful systematic reviews.